Our History

 September 14-16, 2011, San Antonio, Texas

-About 75 Salud America! and RWJF leaders and grantees discussed innovations in Latino childhood obesity research.
+About 75 Salud America! and RWJF leaders and grantees discussed innovations in childhood obesity among Latinos and all children.
 Presenters included Dr. Chris Fulcher, University of Missouri, Dr. Sonya Grier, American University, and others.

 View the Summit Report (PDF)